-Less acidic, thinner skinned and sweeter, the Meyer Lemon is the diplomat of lemons.
+Sweet, thin-skinned, and gorgeously deep yellow, the Meyer is royalty among lemons.
 It delivers all the lemony flavor you want without the unrelenting harshness of its generic supermarket cousins.
-Originally from China, the Meyer is thought to be a cross between citron and mandarins.* That would explain the amazing scent and slightly orangey flavor.
-These lemons are so mild that they can be eaten raw.
+Originally from China, the Meyer is thought to be a cross between citron and mandarins.* These lemons are so mild that they can be eaten raw.

 MEYER LEMON SORBET